 Ms. Rodin’s Harvard Business Review article concludes with, “Imbue your commemoration with the understanding that looking back can be more than mere nostalgia for the past.
 It can inform a whole body of work for the future.”

-Reproduced as a commemorative brochure with descriptive key and as an interactive website feature, you share your history, leaders and accomplishments far into the future.
-Years later, posters from Tech International, Marriott, Boar’s Head, USA Today, Cisco Systems, and more are no doubt still on display.
+Reproducing your anniversary art as a commemorative brochure with descriptive key and as an interactive website feature, you share your history, leaders and accomplishments far into the future.
+Years later, posters from Tech International, Marriott, St. Bernardine Medical Center, Boar’s Head, USA Today, Cisco Systems, Calvary Hospital and more are no doubt still on display.